qtov/ViATc-English/README.md

 2020/08/03  version 0.5.5en beta 10
 ![viatc_logo credit: https://github.com/linxinhong](https://magicstep.github.io/viatc/viatc_logo.jpg?raw=true "viatc_logo")
 <sub>image credit: <A href="https://github.com/linxinhong" target="_blank">https://github.com/linxinhong</a></sub><br>
-This software works on Windows and only as an addition to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from www.ghisler.com
+This software works on Windows and only as an addition to "Total Commander"  :floppy_disk: - the greatest file manager :100: (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from www.ghisler.com
 ViATc tries to resemble the work-flow of Vim and web browser plugins like Vimium or better yet SurfingKeys.

 What ViATc does to Total Commander (called later TC):